Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Optimal Energy Landscapes in three-site systems

 The local dephasing model, OQS Model I, can be regarded as an infinite temperature setup since the jump operators do not differentiate between energy excitation and relaxation processes in the energy basis.
 This is reflected in the steady-state solution, which reaches an equal population of $1/N$ across all sites for an $N$-site chain once $\gamma_l\to 0$, regardless of the energy profile.

-To probe temperature-induced effects, we next study the three-site model at finite temperature, as described by OQS Model II, Eq. \eqref{lindT}.
-Results are presented in Fig. \ref{fig:3sitet}, and we make the following observations: (i) When $J_2=0$, the optimal energy profile is no longer flat.
+To probe instead temperature-induced effects, we next study the three-site model at finite temperature, as described by OQS Model II, Eq. \eqref{lindT}.
+Results are presented in Fig. \ref{fig:figure4}, and we make the following observations: (i) When $J_2=0$, the optimal energy profile is no longer flat.
 Instead, there is a preference for a structured energy profile, with $\varepsilon_2$ elevated above the other two sites and $\varepsilon_3 < \varepsilon_1$, see panels (a)-(b).
-Although at infinite temperature raising the intermediate level provides no advantage, at finite temperature this strategy enhances the flux.
-One way to rationalize this landscape is to point out that since the intermediate level is high in energy, its steady-state population is low (c), leaving more population available at the exit site 3. (ii) When $J_2\neq0$, the strategy identified in Fig. \ref{fig:3sitepd} was to suppress destructive interference by lowering $\varepsilon_2$.
-However, this approach is less effective at intermediate temperatures because it causes carrier accumulation at the middle site (site 2) rather than at the exit site.
-As such, we find that the structure in Fig. \ref{fig:3sitet} (d)-(e) balances interference effects with thermalization, yielding an optimal profile where $\varepsilon_2\sim\varepsilon_3<\varepsilon_1$.
+At infinite temperature, or under OQS Model I, raising the intermediate level provides no advantage.
+However, at finite temperature under OQS Model II, this strategy enhances the flux.
+One way to rationalize this landscape is to point out that since the intermediate level is high in energy, its steady-state population is low (c), leaving more population available at the exit site 3. (ii) When $J_2\neq0$, the strategy identified in Fig. \ref{fig:figure3} was to suppress destructive interference by lowering $\varepsilon_2$.
+However, this approach is less effective at intermediate temperatures because it causes carrier accumulation at the middle site (2), rather than at the exit site.
+As such, we find that the structure in Fig. \ref{fig:figure4} (d)-(e) balances interference effects with thermalization, yielding an optimal profile where $\varepsilon_2\sim\varepsilon_3<\varepsilon_1$.